 \section{Discussion}

 We show the improved quantum simulation technique with randomness based on qDrift.
 The basic idea is to restrict the evolution in a physical process.
-Overall the result is promising in the sense that spectral error is reduced and we have demonstrated the advantage over a naive noise model.
-But we still see sometimes the physical property is conserved better in the existing schemes.
-This might result from the metrics we use is not accurate and general enough, i.e. minimizing the error or variance of expectations does not always result in the decrease of state vector error.
-Fundamentally unitary evolution is the process of matrix multiplication.
-So exploiting mathematics behind random walk in higher dimension, for example with Lie group formulation can help better understand the evolution as well\cite{versendaal2019large}.
-Eventually we want to compare the result on analog quantum simulator and to reduce the cost transformation protocols like parity mapping\cite{seeley2012bravyi} worth investigation, which eliminates qubits due to intrinsic symmetries in the Hamiltonian.
+The result is promising because spectral error is reduced, and we have demonstrated the advantage over a naive noise model.
+However, we still see that sometimes, the physical property is conserved better in the existing schemes.
+This might result from the metrics we use not being accurate and general enough, i.e., minimizing the error or variance of expectations does not always decrease state vector error.
+Fundamentally, unitary evolution is the process of matrix multiplication.
+So exploiting mathematics behind random walk in higher dimensions, for example, with Lie group formulation, can help better understand the evolution as well\cite{versendaal2019large}.
+Eventually, we want to compare the result on the analogue quantum simulator and to reduce the cost transformation protocols like parity mapping\cite{seeley2012bravyi} worth investigation, which eliminates qubits due to intrinsic symmetries in the Hamiltonian.